Safe. am ?????? ???????? Safer Internet

 Eastern Partnership and Visegrad Countries Countering Disinformation

-How to address the problem of disinformation and in particular the fake news?
-How does propaganda work and why do people become susceptible to it?
-What potential risks may artificial intelligence-based techniques create in the disinformation warfare?
-Which competences should media literacy education develop to empower individual users and lead to greater social resilience against disorders of the information age?
-These and other issues have been presented by Narine Khachatryan (Media Education Center, Armenia) during the panel 'Fake News and General Public: How to Stand Up to Disinformation?' held at the 'Eastern Partnership and Visegrad Countries Countering Disinformation' forum on February 13, 2019 in Tbilisi.
-The forum was organized by Civil Development and Research Institute (CDRI) and Europe-Georgia Institute (EGI).
+How can we address the problem of disinformation, and in particular, fake news?
+How does propaganda work, and why are people susceptible to it?
+What potential risks do artificial intelligence-based techniques pose in disinformation warfare?
+Which competences should media literacy education develop to empower individuals and strengthen societal resilience against the challenges of the information age?
+These and other questions were discussed by Narine Khachatryan (Media Education Center, Armenia) during the panel “Fake News and the General Public: How to Stand Up to Disinformation?” held on February 13, 2019, at the Eastern Partnership and Visegrad Countries Countering Disinformation forum in Tbilisi.
+The forum was organized by the Civil Development and Research Institute (CDRI) and the Europe-Georgia Institute (EGI).

 Safer Internet Week at Yerevan School after Hayrapetyan N 78